 Kit Harrington – Founding Director

-Kit is the Director of the Fiddleheads Forest School and the founder of the Washington Nature Preschool Association.
-She is an accredited Montessori Early Childhood Educator whose work is grounded in her background in perceptual learning and early childhood development as well as her passion for helping young children with diverse needs and experiences develop self-regulation and social and emotional skills.
+Kit Harrington, Director and Co-founder: Kit is an accredited Montessori Early Childhood Educator with over 15 years of experience working with children.
 As Director, Kit focuses on curriculum development, philosophy, equity & cultural responsiveness, family communication, research, and outreach in addition to her administrative duties.
-She works nationally to support Fiddleheads’ development and set standards for the field through her role on the leadership team for the Council for Nature and Forest Preschools and by helping write and define National Best Practices for Nature-Based Early Childhood Education for the Natural Start Alliance.
+Her work as an educator is grounded in her background in perceptual learning and early childhood development as well as her passion for helping young children with diverse needs and experiences develop self-regulation and social and emotional skills.
+Kit works nationally to support Fiddleheads’ development and set standards for the field through her role on the leadership team for the Council for Nature and Forest Preschools and by helping write and define the National Best Practices for Nature-Based Early Childhood Education for the Natural Start Alliance, as well as regionally as the founder and director of the Washington Nature Preschool Association.
 Kit first developed a love of and appreciation for the natural world during her childhood in the Green Mountains of Vermont, where she spent her days exploring the back woods behind her house and making friends with the local wildlife.
-She immensely honored by the opportunity to work with the dynamic, growing community here at Fiddleheads.

 Jenn Leibham – Lead Teacher (Trillium Class)